TITLE Associate Director, Facilities Management

 IMMEDIATE SUPERVISOR Director, Facilities Management

 The Associate Director of Facilities Management assists the Director in all aspects of operations by providing leadership within the department and serves as an extension of the Director in terms of communication and coordination.
 This includes coordinating the delivery of essential facility maintenance, grounds, in-house construction, and custodial services, ensuring compliance with health, life safety, and building codes, recommending priorities for needed repairs and renovations, assisting in the management and development of departmental budgets, guiding personnel related issues and staff development in conjunction with appropriate supervisors and Human Resources, and directing the development of contingency plans for exceptional grounds, custodial, and maintenance efforts under emergency conditions.
-The Associate Director directs the programming, scheduling, and accounting of the Campus Construction Team and oversees the operation of Business Services within Facilities Management, including the Work Management Center, Key Control, Academic Lockshop, Central Stores, and Information Technology.
+The Associate Director directs the programming, scheduling, and accounting of the Campus Construction Team and oversees the operation of Property Control and Receiving and Business Services within Facilities Management, including the Work Management Center, Key Control, Central Stores, and Information Technology.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree in Management, Business Administration, Engineering, or Architecture, or a related field is required.
+Education: A Bachelor's degree in Management, Business Administration, Engineering, Architecture, or a related field is required.
 A master’s degree in a related field is preferred.

 Experience: At least three years of experience in physical plant operations, administration, and supervision is required.
 Experience in physical plant administration at an educational institution is preferred.